SabreTools/BinaryObjectScanner/README.md

 ## Executable Packers Detected

-Below is a list of executable packers detected by BurnOutSharp.
+Below is a list of executable packers detected by BinaryObjectScanner.
 The three columns explain what sort of checks are performed to determine how the protection is detected as well as if the contents can be extracted.

 | Protection Name | Content Check | Path Check | Extractable | Notes |
 | --------------- | ------------- | ---------- | ----------- | ----- |